-The Oregon Cascades West Council of Governments (OCWCOG), in partnership with the InterCommunity Heath Network Coordinated Care Organization (IHN-CCO), have launched a community bikeshare program in Corvallis.
+The Oregon Cascades West Council of Governments (OCWCOG), in partnership with the InterCommunity Health Network Coordinated Care Organization (IHN-CCO), has launched a community bikeshare program in Corvallis.
 Called Pedal Corvallis, the program is targeted to help Medicaid members access medical appointments and personal trips; it also is open to all community members age 18 and older.

 The program is operated by Zagster©, which also operates bikeshare programs in more than 130 cities nationwide.

 - Benton County Health Department, 530 NW 27th Street